ritwikshn/go-karona-go/README.md

 1. Download the executable file 'GoKaronaGo_linux.tar.gz' from the repository and save it in a suitable directory on your computer.
 2. Extract the file.
-3. cd to the directory and with it as the present working directory, execute -
+3. Open terminal with this directory as present working directory, execute -

 ```
 ./GoKaronaGo_linux